DrewEaster/thespian/README.md

 akka3d
 ======

-A DDD, CQRS and event sourcing nanoframework based on Akka
+A DDD, CQRS and event sourcing framework based on Akka

 TODO
 ----